raul-izquierdo/english/sources/@Repasar/Procesing Signals.md

     ?
 La ventaja de vivir en la ciudad son todas las actividades culturales, pero la desventaja es el ruido : `The **upside** of living in the city is all the cultural activities, but the **downside** is the noise`
     ?
 El principal inconveniente del software es su complejidad : `The main **drawback** of the software is its complexity` (no se está haciendo balance con otras características)

+dubitativo = hesitant
+    ?
+Dudó en tomar una decisión : `He was hesitant to make a decision` ?
+Ella tenía dudas sobre el plan : `She was hesitant about the plan`

 dudoso = doubtful
     ?
 Estoy dudoso sobre la validez de sus afirmaciones : `I'm doubtful about the validity of his claims` ?
 Es dudoso que sea así : `It's doubtful that it is like that`